HuskyGT/Banana-OS/README.md

             selectionHandler.maxIndex = 1;
         }

-        //What you return is what is drawn to the watch screen public override string OnGetScreenContent()
+        //What you return is what is drawn to the watch screen the screen will be updated everytime you press a button public override string OnGetScreenContent()
         {
             var stringBuilder = new StringBuilder();